futoin/web/docs/ifaces/index.md

 ---
 path: /docs/ifaces/
+description: FutoIn protocol interface is a universal conventional framework for web, in-browser, cloud, embedded and even human-to-service interaction.
+keywords: futoin protocol interface
 ---

 # Interface Intro

+FutoIn protocol interface is a universal conventional framework for web, in-browser, cloud, embedded and even human-to-service interaction.

 In FutoIn, business process is a **Service**.
 Each Service has a named versionable **interface**.
 Each interface has strict definition of types and functions called **spec**.